asyncapi/generator/docs/installation-guide.md

 2. `sudo dpkg -i asyncapi.deb`

 #### Other Operating Systems
-For further installation instructions for different operating systems, read the [`AsyncAPI CLI` readME file](https://github.com/asyncapi/cli#installation).
+For further installation instructions for different operating systems, read the [AsyncAPI CLI documentation](https://github.com/asyncapi/cli#installation).

 > **Remember:**
 > Each [community-developed template](https://github.com/search?q=topic%3Aasyncapi+topic%3Agenerator+topic%3Atemplate) is dependent on a certain version of the generator for it to work correctly.
 Before you install the generator CLI, check the template's `package.json` for the version of the generator CLI your template is compatible with.
 Read the [versioning docs](versioning.md) to learn why it's important to use certain generator versions with your templates.